C0L/Homa-NIC/README.md

 # Homa-NIC
-This repository contains a work in progress hardware implementation of the Homa transport protocol.
+This repository contains a work in progress implementation of the Homa transport protocol in hardware.
 It is intended to drive a 100Gbps even under small message workloads.
 Encapsulation, flow control, scheduling, are moved entirely into hardware.
-User communicate with the NIC is in terms of messages and no visibility into the underlying packets is granted.
-All hardware communication occurs with kernel bypass, with `sendmsg` and `recvmsg` requests implemented with MMIO writes, and message data transfer with DMA.
+Users communicate with the NIC in terms of messages and no visibility into the underlying packets is granted.
+All hardware communication bypasses the kernel, with `sendmsg` and `recvmsg` requests implemented with MMIO writes, and message data transfer with DMA.
 A Linux kernel module character device configures these memory regions for MMIO and DMA at user application startup.

 Currently the only supported platform is the AMD Alveo U250 FPGA.